 • • •

-If gin isn’t your thing, how about a whiskey appreciation session at Singapore’s first Whisky Ambassador accredited venue, located in the historic Caldwell House at CHIJMES?
+If gin isn’t your thing, how about a whisky appreciation session at Singapore’s first Whisky Ambassador accredited venue, located in the historic Caldwell House at CHIJMES?
 With Culturally x The Single Cask, learn about whisky's origins and immerse yourself in an unforgettable tasting experience.